JimDuggan/seirR/README.md

 ### seirR
 This package contains a SEIR model to model the spread of an infectious disease.
 The model is a population-level model.
 The package is best used in conjunction with R's [tidyverse](https://www.tidyverse.org) tools such as **dplyr** and **ggplot2**.

-### Current Version 0.1
+### Current Version 0.2
 This package is currently undergoing testing and has not yet been released.
-See version history below for a record of changes and version
+See version history below for a record of changes and version.